 Olympic Mocs

-A Digital Exhibit created by Amy Skillen, Archives Technician
+A Digital Exhibit created by Amy Skillen

 Florida Southern College has Olympic connections that date back to the 1940s.
-To date, nine alumni have participated in the Olympics in some form, whether it be as an athlete, athletic trainer, coach, or journalist.
+To date, twelve alumni have participated in the Olympics in some form, whether it be as an athlete, athletic trainer, coach, or journalist.
 In addition, in the 1980s, the Men's Baseball team faced off against an international Olympic-bound team as part of a series of preseason exhibition matches, and, in more recent years, the College has also hosted Team USA as part of their training for the upcoming Games.

 Floyd E. Lay